-Scope: Provide updates to the City of Richmond, City of Delta and Metro Vancouver and deliver Project-specific Municipal Agreements (MAs).
+Scope: Provide updates to the City of Richmond, City of Delta and Metro Vancouver and deliver Project- specific Municipal Agreements (MAs).
 Engage with CN Rail to develop a grade separation reconstruction agreement.
 Collaborate with BC Hydro to advance design for the relocation of power lines.

 Monthly Highlights: City of Richmond: Held meetings with City of Richmond staff.
 City of Delta: Held meetings with City of Delta staff.
 Metro Vancouver: Held meetings with Metro Vancouver staff.
 BC Hydro: Held meetings with BC Hydro staff.

-Three Month Lookahead: - Continue discussions with municipalities to advance the MAs.

-- Continue discussions with CN Rail and BC Hydro.
+CN Rail: Held meeting with CN Rail for the upcoming site investigation.
+Utilities: Held meeting with Telus for coordinating interfaces.
+Three Month Lookahead: Continue discussions with municipalities and regional government to advance the agreements.
+Continue discussions with CN Rail, BC Hydro, and other utilities.